 The cabin was built in the 1850s as a Norwegian-Lutheran parochial school.
 Built of old growth oak, walnut, and elm trees, the house feels rich and textured; the product of a different era.
 In 1898 it was disassembled, moved across a field, and rebuilt as a house by Norwegian immigrant Peter Losen.
 It remained lived in until the late 1970s and fell into disrepair.
 Beginning in 2007 we disassembled the house, moved it to its present site, and spent three years lovingly restoring it.

-The cabin comfortably sleeps three, although more can be accommodated by request.
+The cabin sleeps three.
 Upstairs is a comfy, yet very firm queen size bed.
 Linens, blankets and towels are provided.
 There is a pullout twin sized bed that may accommodate a third person, but note the pullout bed is in the same space as the queen bed.

 On the main level you'll find a small yet totally functional kitchen stocked with all the kitchen supplies you'll need, including olive oil, fair trade and organic coffee and teas.
 Also on the main level you'll find comfy arm chairs, a kitchen table, a bookshelf of interesting books, board games, photo albums of the historic cabin and information of the surrounding area.